CIJ Summer Conference

 Jenna Corderoy

-Jenna Corderoy is a reporter for openDemocracy’s investigations team.
+Jenna Corderoy is an investigative reporter for Democracy for Sale, a newsletter dedicated to revealing how dark money and hidden influence threaten our democracy.
 She specialises in obtaining documents under the Freedom of Information Act, and has brought several successful FOIA challenges at tribunal.

 Jonathan Stoneman